Moffran/calibrated_explanations/README.md

 [![Calibrated Explanations PyPI version][pypi-version]][calibrated-explanations-on-pypi] [![Build Status for Calibrated Explanations][build-status]][build-log]

-Calibrated Explanations is a Python library for the Calibrated Explanations method, initially developed for classification but is now extended for regression.
+'calibrated-explanations' is a Python package for the Calibrated Explanations method, supporting both classification and regression.
 The proposed method is based on Venn-Abers (classification) and Conformal Predictive Systems (regression) and has the following characteristics:
 * Fast, reliable, stable and robust feature importance explanations.
 * Calibration of the underlying model to ensure that predictions reflect reality.